ErpNetDocs/tech/modules/general/documents/document-print-images.md

 ### Delete old images

 Document print images often take the most space in customer databases.

-One way of managing them is to **delete** the more obsolete records periodically.
+One means of managing them is to **delete** the more obsolete records periodically.
 This can be done with the **[Deletе old document print images](https://docs.erp.net/tech/advanced/jobs/J30903.html?q=J30903%20Delet%D0%B5%20old%20document%20print%20images)** system job.

 However, there is a way to not even track print records in the first place.